michaelcordero/CoreDataStructures/README.md

 ## Example

-To run the example project, clone the repo, and run `swift build` from the project directory.
+To run the example project, clone the repo, and run `swift build && swift test` from the project directory.

 ## Requirements